A game changer? Tire pressure management system to be used by Team DSM at Paris-Roubaix

 Weight considerations aside, the system could serve the lastest marginal gain across the top-tier calendar, from the dirt and dust of Strade Bianche and cobbles of Flanders to the increasingly included gravel tracks of grand tour stages.

-Paris-Roubaix has seen many innovations and experiments with tech, some as simple as double bar tape and bottle cage grip-strips to highly developed gadgets like Specialized’s FutureShock headtube dampener.
+Paris-Roubaix has seen many innovations and experiments with tech, some as simple as double bar tape and bottle cage grip-strips to highly developed gadgets like Specialized’s FutureShock steerer tube dampener.

 Will in-race tire pressure regulation become the latest marginal mainstay?